Skip to content ↓

 4. Encourage your child to read

-When we read, we see words spelled correctly.
+When we read, we see words spelt correctly.
 The more we read, the more words we see.